rashansmith/Project-Global-Terrorism-Database/README.md

 - Evaluation
 - Deployment

-The project did not result in accurate prediction models, but the project was a great way to understand the CRISP-DM process.
+The project was done as a part of my Data Science course, and was a great way to learn about the CRISP-DM Process as well as different machine learning classifiers such as Naive Bayes.
+I hope to apply these skills in more interdisciplinary projects in the future.